tytydraco/yessleep/out/I_was_a_doctor_in_a_secret_government_program_We_were_told_it_was_for_the_childrens__good.md

 I barely understand how the internet works.
 My grandson showed me this place a few months ago.
 He said it was the best place to leave something behind.
 I hope he was right.

-When I was selected to join **Project Young Homeland Initiative**, I couldn’t contain my excitement.
+When I was selected to join **Project Young Homeland**, I couldn’t contain my excitement.

 For a medical resident like me, being invited into something so secretive was beyond anything I could have imagined.
 It wasn’t open to the public.
 It wasn’t even acknowledged to exist.
 That secrecy made me feel important.
 It also kept me blind to the horror I had stepped into.